-In December, 2014, upon the expiration of the lease term, we elected to purchase from the Trust for \$17.3 million, the real property of The Bridgeway, a 103bed behavioral health care facility located in North Little Rock, Arkansas.
+In December, 2014, upon the expiration of the lease term, we elected to purchase from the Trust for \$17.3 million, the real property of The Bridgeway, a 103-bed behavioral health care facility located in North Little Rock, Arkansas.
 Pursuant to the terms of the lease, we and the Trust were both required to obtain appraisals of the property to determine its fair market value/purchase price.
 The rent expense paid by us to the Trust, prior to our purchase of The Bridgeway's real property in December, 2014, was approximately \$1.1 million annually.

-The table below details the renewal options and terms for each of our three acute care hospital facilities leased from the Trust as of March 31, 2015:
+The table below details the renewal options and terms for each of our three acute care hospital facilities leased from the Trust as of September 30, 2015:

-Annual Minimum Renewal Term Hospital Name Rent End of Lease Term (years) McAllen Medical Center \$5,485,000 December, 2016 15(a) Wellington Regional Medical Center \$3,030,000 December, 2016 15(b) Southwest Healthcare System, Inland Valley Campus \$2,648,000 December, 2016 15(b)
+Renewal Term Hospital Name Rent End of Lease Term (years) McAllen Medical Center \$ 5,485,000 December, 2016 15(a) Wellington Regional Medical Center \$ 3,030,000 December, 2016 15(b) Southwest Healthcare System, Inland Valley Campus \$ 2,648,000 December, 2016 15(b)

-(a) We have three 5-year renewal options at existing lease rates (through 2031).

-(b) We have one 5-year renewal option at existing lease rates (through 2021) and two 5-year renewal options at fair market value lease rates (2022 through 2031).
+- (a) We have three 5-year renewal options at existing lease rates (through 2031). - (b) We have one 5-year renewal option at existing lease rates (through 2021) and two 5-year renewal options at fair market value lease rates (2022 through 2031).

-Total rent expense under the operating leases on these three hospital facilities was approximately \$4 million during each of the three months ended March 31, 2015 and 2014.
+Total rent expense under the operating leases on these three hospital facilities was approximately \$4 million during each of the three months ended September 30, 2015 and 2014, and approximately \$12 million for each of the nine-month periods ended September 30, 2015 and 2014.
 In addition, certain of our subsidiaries are tenants in several medical office buildings and two FEDs (as discussed above) owned by the Trust or by limited liability companies in which the Trust holds 100% of the ownership interest.

 Pursuant to the terms of the three hospital leases with the Trust, we have the option to renew the leases at the lease terms described above by providing notice to the Trust at least 90 days prior to the termination of the then current term.
-We also have the right to purchase the respective leased hospitals at the end of the lease terms or any renewal terms at their appraised fair market value as well as purchase any or all of the three leased hospital properties at their appraised fair market value as well as purchase any or all of the three leased hospital properties at their appraised fair market value upon one month's notice should a change of control of the Trust occur.
+We also have the right to purchase the respective leased hospitals at the end of the lease terms or any renewal terms at their appraised fair market value as well as purchase any or all of the three leased hospital properties at their appraised fair market value upon one month's notice should a change of control of the Trust occur.
 In addition, we have rights of first refusal to: (i) purchase the respective leased facilities during and for 180 days after the lease terms at the same price, terms and conditions of any third-party offer, or; (ii) renew the lease on the respective leased facility at the end of, and for 180 days after, the lease term at the same terms and conditions pursuant to any third-party offer.